wistoft/jawis/README.md

   browser, that this happens.
 - vscode tasks are configured to use `powershell.exe`.
 Hence only work on Windows.
-- There is a problem with ambiant types in builded `d.ts` files.
+- There is a problem with ambiant types in built `d.ts` files.
 - Minimal `node` version is `12.11.0`.

 ## Licence